Stationary scattering theory on mainifolds, I: Introduction

 \subsubsection{Limiting absorption principle and radiation condition}

 Next we discuss the limiting absorption principle and the radiation condition related to the resolvent

 We first establish a locally uniform bound for the resolvent $R(z)$ as a map: $B\to B^*$.
-Let us impose a compactness condition. \begin{cond} In addition to Conditions~\ref{cond:12.6.2.21.13}--\ref{cond:10.6.1.16.24}, there exists an open subset $\mathcal I\subseteq (\lambda_0,\infty)$ such that for any $n\ge 0$ and relatively compact open subset $I\subseteq \mathcal I$ the mapping
+Let us impose a compactness condition. \begin{cond} In addition to Conditions~\ref{cond:12.6.2.21.13}--\ref{cond:10.6.1.16.24}, there exists an open subset $\mathcal I\subseteq (\lambda_0,\infty)$ such that for any $n\ge 0$ and compact interval $I\subseteq \mathcal I$ the mapping

 is compact, where $P_H(I)$ denotes the spectral projection onto $I$ for $H$. \end{cond}